Web Content Display (Global)

 Special provisions during COVID-19

-COVID-19 is an unforeseen incident affecting students, so is it a special provision?
+The global pandemic, COVID-19, is an unforeseen incident affecting all of us, so is it a special provision?

-In response, it is important that we maintain some consistency across the system while supporting our students to access the teaching, learning and assessment to the fullest extent.
+Our collective response has been to maintain consistency across the whole system while supporting our students to access the teaching, learning and assessment to the fullest extent.

 So when can special provisions be used for COVID-19?